Language Guide (proto 2)

 • Delete a oneof field and add it back: This may clear your currently set oneof field after the message is serialized and parsed.

-• Split or merge oneof: This has similar issues to moving regular optional fields.
+• Split or merge oneof: This has similar issues to moving optional fields.

 Maps